-The presentations of children with metabolic conditions, particularly in the emergency department, are often non-specific making it even more likely of a missing the diagnosis but the key is to think metabolic or indeed rare disease when things don’t quite fit together…
+The presentations of children with metabolic conditions, particularly in the emergency department, are often non-specific making it even more likely of missing the diagnosis but the key is to think of metabolic or indeed rare disease when things don’t quite fit together…

 It’s any sick neonate where things don’t quite fit the expected pattern, they need covering for infection of course, but a sick neonate is more likely to have multiple repeated septic screens looking for an elusive infection before someone thinks to do a metabolic workup.

-It’s the child with repeated episodes of seemingly innocuous viral gastroenteritis but whose parents report they get very drowsy when unwell unlike their siblings who seem to bounce back.
+It’s the child with repeated episodes of seemingly innocuous viral gastroenteritis but whose parents report they get very drowsy when unwell, unlike their siblings who seem to bounce back.

 It’s the baby with refractory seizures or the child in extremis without a clear cause and it could be any child with unexpected laboratory abnormalities.

-So we’ve made that all important first step of actually thinking about metabolic disorders, what next?
+So we’ve made that all-important first step of actually thinking about metabolic disorders, what next?

-Family history may also provide major flags for metabolic disorders and it is important to ask specifically not just about siblings but about how many pregnancies there have been as recurrent miscarriage or previous neonatal or infant death may not uncommonly be a clue to a previously undiagnosed cases within the family..
-Recessive inheritance is the commonest mode of inheritance so consanguinity would also point in that direction – certainly in London where I trained it was pretty standard to ask parents if they were related but if it is not part of your routine history taking you need to remember it when it could count.
+Family history may also provide major flags for metabolic disorders and it is important to ask specifically not just about siblings but about how many pregnancies there have been as recurrent miscarriage or previous neonatal or infant death may not uncommonly be a clue to previously undiagnosed cases within the family..
+Recessive inheritance is the commonest mode of inheritance so consanguinity would also point in that direction – certainly in London where I trained it was pretty standard to ask parents if they were related but if it is not part of your routine history taking you to need to remember it when it could count.

 So we just need to do a metabolic screen then?

-If only it were so easy…the advances in tandem mass spectrometry mean that in the future the elusive one stop shop metabolic test might exist but in the meantime we need to be targeted in our stepwise approach.
+If only it were so easy…the advances in tandem mass spectrometry mean that in the future the elusive one-stop shop metabolic test might exist but in the meantime, we need to be targeted in our stepwise approach.

 It’s a balance and one parent of a child with a rare undiagnosed disease is quoted in the literature to have said of her experience “ I had to find the right doctors, to be insistent but not obstinate.
 On the one hand I had to save her from unnecessary diagnostic tests, often saying “no” and “why”.
 On the other hand I had to ensure that she received everything she needed.”

-In the ED it is vital that we commence first line metabolic investigations but also entirely appropriate that we seek expert specialist guidance if anything further is required and liaising with your local metabolic team is also likely to speed up the results.
+In the ED it is vital that we commence first-line metabolic investigations but also entirely appropriate that we seek expert specialist guidance if anything further is required and liaising with your local metabolic team is also likely to speed up the results.